tdubose/Thesis/Thesis.3-5kDaPEGSH.md

 The plateau in this graph is much sharper than in [](#5kdaPEGSHnewavg), indicating that van der Waals forces and thiol bonding processes are in competition, with van der Waals binding dominating immediately after addition, but the lower-energy thiol bonds dominating after incubation time.
 This leads to the increased radius of the lower-radius samples and the decreased radius of the higher-radius samples.
 However, the plateau region still has \\(R=60.3\pm0.3\\) nm, as a second indication of a monolayer.
 Clearly, it is essential that PEG-SH be allowed to incubate with spheres to allow for the PEG-SH binding to reach equilibrium.

 More information about the final monolayer state can be gained from determining the apparent number of PEG-SH molecules bound to the nanosphere.
-A single 5 kDa PEG-SH molecule, with a density of $1.11\,\mathrm{\frac{g}{cm^3}}$, has a volume of
+A single 5 kDa PEG-SH molecule, with a density of \\(1.11\,\mathrm{\frac{g}{cm^3}}\\), has a volume of
 \\[\mathrm{V_{5\,kDa\ PEG-SH}}
 =\frac{5\mathrm{kDa}}{1.11\frac{\mathrm g}{\mathrm cm^3}}=7.5\mathrm{\,nm^3}\\]
 This means that a 5 kDa PEG-SH monolayer has, based on the change in hydrodynamic radius,
 \\[\#_{\mathrm{5\,kDa\ PEG-SH}}=
 \frac{\frac{4}{3}\pi((60.5\mathrm{\,nm})^3-(51.5\mathrm{\,nm})^3)} {V_{\mathrm{5\,kDa\ PEG-SH}}}=47,500\mathrm{\ 5\,kDa\ PEG-SH}\\]
 This indicates that the measurement of the plateau as beginning at 50,000 PEG-SH per nanosphere is correct.
-This also allows us to get a sense of the effective \texttt{width}(Prof. Haskell: word choice?) of a PEG-SH molecule as it sits on the gold.
+This also allows us to get a sense of the effective footprint of a PEG-SH molecule as it sits on the gold.
 At monolayer concentration, the area on the surface of the gold taken up by each PEG-SH molecules is
-\\[A_{\mathrm{PS}}=\frac{4\pi(51.5\mathrm{\,nm})^2/\mathrm{Au}} {47,500\,\mathrm{\frac{PS}{Au}}}=0.70\mathrm{nm}^2=70\mathrm{A}^2\\]
+\\[A_{\mathrm{PS}}=\frac{4\pi(51.5\mathrm{\,nm})^2/\mathrm{Au}} {47,500\,\mathrm{\frac{PS}{Au}}}=0.70\frac{\mathrm{nm}^2}{\mathrm{PS}}=70\frac{\AA^2}{\mathrm{PS}}\\]
 This size is determined partially by the atomic size of the sulfur atom (\\(D=2\mathrm{A}\\)), but mostly by the extent to which the PEG chain is bunched; clearly, most of the effective width comes from the bunching.

 ### Protection Study ###

-As mentioned above, the main reason for using 5 kDa PEG-SH is to prevent the Au nanospheres from conglomeration.
+As mentioned above, the main reason for using 5 kDa PEG-SH is to prevent the Au nanospheres from agglomerating.
 The Au nanosphere solution includes a negatively charged capping agent that makes the spheres repel each other; when the solution is buffered at pH ~7.5 to prevent antibodies from denaturing during the full immunogold procedure, positive ions are introduced into the solution that neutralize the capping agents, causing the gold nanospheres to agglomerate.
 Theoretically, PEG-SH would prevent this from happening, but 1 kDa PEG-SH does not, as shown in [](#Protection1kDa).

-Therefore, the protection capabilities of 5 kDa PS were tested by adding PEG-SH to the Au nanospheres in various concentrations, then mixing those solutions in equal volumes with commercial phosphate buffered saline.
+Therefore, the protection capabilities of 5 kDa PS were tested by adding PEG-SH to the Au nanospheres in various concentrations, then mixing those solutions in equal volumes with commercial PBS, which has a salt concentration over 100 mM!!.
 The spheres were allowed to incubate for at least 30 minutes with the PBS, then measured in the DLS.
 Selected results from those measurements are shown in [](#protection).

 ![Stacked histograms of differing concentrations of Au-PS with and without PBS.
 The naked gold is significantly broader than any of the other distributions.][protection]